 5 ways to lower clinical trial patient recruitment costs

-Reach out to patients who have already expressed interest in clinical trial participation
+Reach out to patients who are already engaged

-One common barrier to clinical trial recruitment is a lack of awareness around what clinical trials involve.
-If you reach out to patients who have already raised their hands to participate, you're more likely to find patients who are willing to take the next steps.
+A common barrier involved in clinical trial patient recruitment is a lack of awareness around what clinical trials involve.
+By first reaching out to patients that have already shown interest in research participation, you’ll be more likely to make contact with someone who is willing to take the next steps.

 Make sure your targeting strategies are bringing in the right audience

-Partners may connect with patients through social media, email lists, or local community events.
-They can also help you reach patients through message boards or other places on their website where patients visit.
-Through partners, you can also gain a better understanding of your patient population's interest in clinical research and any specific concerns they have that you can address in your outreach material.
+Partners can often connect with patients via social media, email lists, or local community events, and can help trial sponsors reach patients through message boards or other online communities.
+Partners can also provide valuable insight into your target audience’s interest in medical research and key points that may be helpful to address in your outreach materials.

 Improve patient retention in your clinical trial

-At the study site, there are a few steps that research teams can take to help improve patient retention rates.
-Be sure to provide patients with easy-to-understand materials at their screening visit, to start.
-You can also use follow-up services such as text message reminders, emails, and phone calls to help remind patients of visits and keep them engaged.
-If you're using electronic patient-reported outcomes (ePRO), many of these technologies come equipped with reminder tools that are easy to set up for the length of your trial.
+Research teams can also take a few steps to improve the patient experience, such as providing patients with easy-to-understand materials at their screening visit, and implementing follow-up services such as texts, emails, and phone calls to remind patients of visits and keep them engaged.
+If you're using electronic patient-reported outcomes (ePRO), your technology likely has reminder tools that are easy to implement for the length of your trial.

 Curious about how Antidote can help lower patient recruitment costs for clinical trial sponsors?
 Download our case studies today.